franckinux/my-python3-echosystem/README.rst

 System packages are unchanged.

-Python packages used for developping are common to all projects, they are installed in the user workspace (`~/.local/lib/python3.10/site-packages`).
+Python packages used for developping are installed in the user workspace (`~/.local/lib/python3.10/site-packages`).
+In the console where I edite the files, I don't activate the Python virtual environment.
+This enables to have the benefits of the language python server.
+For the installation see `Python development packages`_.

-Python packages used for the user application are installed in the local workspace (`<application-directory-name>/.venv/lib/python3.10/site-packages`).
+Python packages used for the user application are installed in the local workspace (`<application-directory-name>/.venv/lib/python<python version>/site-packages`).
+In the console where I execute the Python program, I create a Python virtual environment where I install the application dependencies only.

 Installation
 ============

-Copy the file `cd.sh` in th home directory.
+Copy the file `cd.sh` in the home directory.

 Add the following lines to the `.bashrc` file:

 .. code-block:: console

     source ~/cd.sh
-    export PIP_REQUIRE_VIRTUALENV=false
-    export PIP_USER=true
-    export PYTHONPATH=''

 Install the following packages: